j-mohammadi/RL-RacingCar/README.md

 # :red_car: Reinforcement Learning in a 2D Racing Game

 In this project we are going to implement a Deep Reinforcement Learning algorithm in a 2D Racing car game.
-The goal of the project is to be able to build and train an autonomous AI that is capable to drive along the track.
+The goal of the project is to be able to build and train an autonomous AI that is capable of driving along the track.
 We are going to focus on the Q-Learning Algorithm because of its simplicity.

 ## Using the code